PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <img src="images/image14.png" width=70%>

-3. In the top right corner, click **Commit → Commit** to apply the changes.
+3. In the top-right corner, click **Commit → Commit** to apply the changes.

 4. Wait for the commit to complete.

-### Review VPC Route Table & Traffic logs
+### Review VPC Route Table & VM-Series Traffic Logs
-Verify the `vpc1` route table has been updated to route `us-east1` traffic through the `us-west1-vmseries`.

 1. In Google Cloud, go to **VPC Network → Routes → Effective Routes**.